Documentation

 lms load <model_key> --ttl 3600 # Unload after 1 hour of inactivity

-Preview memory requirements before loading a model using --estimate-only
+Preview memory requirements before loading a model using --estimate-only:

 lms load --estimate-only <model_key>

-are honored and reflected in the estimate.
+Optional flags such as --context-length and --gpu are honored and reflected in the estimate.
 The estimator accounts for factors like context length, flash attention, and whether the model is vision‑enabled.

 Example: